peterlidee/dive-in-next-13-tests/blog/6. useSearchParams/useSeachParams-hook.md

-# The useSearchParams hook and it's influence on client and server components & dynamic and static rendering
+# The useSearchParams hook in Next 13

-The `useSearchParams` hook is a bit of a hot mess because it combines server and client-side rendering in a way no other function does.
+The `useSearchParams` hook is complicated because it combines server and client-side rendering in a way no other function does.
 It took me a while to understand this hook but I will try to explain it as clearly as I can.

 ## Refresher